capital-G/supercollider-wiki/Cpp-formatting-instructions.md

 git pull upstream --tags
 ```

-### 3.10 or develop?
+### Current release branch or develop?

-Figure out whether your PR was originally made from 3.10 or develop.
+Figure out whether your PR was originally made from the current release branch or develop.
 If you forgot, look up the PR on GitHub and see what it was filed against.
 In this case, it's 3.10:

 ![Untitled](https://user-images.githubusercontent.com/1211064/58756835-d2f8a100-84b4-11e9-8979-e1812a91abb6.png)